Bylaws of the Faculty of the College of Science

 Section 1.
 Categories

-Standing committees shall be those permanent committees whose Faculty members, except for designated ex-officio members, are elected by the Faculty, or appointed by the Academic Departments, as specified below.
+Standing committees shall be those permanent committees whose Faculty members, except for designated ex-officio members, are elected by the Faculty, or appointed by the Academic units, as specified below.
 The Dean is an ex-officio member of all standing committees of the College except the Nominations Committee.
 The term of the memberships on all standing committees is three years and members may succeed themselves, unless otherwise specified.
 Ad hoc committees shall be those established by the Faculty for consideration of special or transient issues.
 If no term is specified, the committee is deemed to serve until it issues a final report or until the committee is dissolved in the same manner in which it was appointed.
 Dean’s Committees shall be those established by the Dean.
 Their membership may be elected or appointed as stipulated by the Dean.

 Section 2.
 Committee Chairs